 Coping and support

-Talking with a psychologist, psychiatrist or other mental health professional may also be helpful to many people with KTS.
+Talking with a psychologist, psychiatrist or other mental health professional also may be helpful to many people with KTS.

 Preparing for your appointment